henley-regatta/aoc2025/README.md

 yesterday's distance-finding prereq step only with Areas instead.
 Didn't stop me making a few off-by-one errors though, but then nothing *can* stop me from making those.

+* `python/day9part2.py` - OK so I understood the problem pretty quickly, fell over a bit on how to do the data and came up with the stupidest way ever to achieve - use the **Pillow** library to plot me the desired polygon, give me back the points.
+Then I can "just" check if the rectangle is entirely within the green area.
+Fortunately it's a rectangle and the polygon is convex so testing just the lines works.
+Peeking at the polygon hints that it's also quicker to check up/down to exclude first.
+It's stupid, but it's surprisingly quick.
+Wrinkle is that the original coordinate system is huge and causes memory overflow, so I used "ranked" values instead.
+And then completely cocked-up the algorithm for calculating the ranking (hint: 2 coordinates can share a rank number this way).
+Feeling a bit bruised by this one, if I'm honest